michealpetersona/Shop/README.md

 # Getting Started with 🛍️ Shop 🛒!

 This project highlights the implementation of a typeahead search and mutli-option select using the spoonucular API.
-The typeahed uses a suggestion API to search and a details API to display data about the selected option.
+The typeahead uses a suggestion API to search and a details API to display data about the selected option.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).